nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       Ans:  Proper oral hygiene is crucial for the success of your dental implants.
 Regular brushing, flossing, and dental check-ups are necessary to ensure the health of your implants and surrounding natural teeth.

-      3. Is it expensive to have implants?
+      3. How much do implants cost?

-      Ans: While the initial cost of dental implants may be higher than other tooth replacement options, they are a long-term investment in your oral health.
+      Ans: Dental implants are a durable investment in your  well-being for the long run.
+Initial cost of dental implants may seem higher than other tooth replacement options, they benefit you in long run.

-      Remember, dental implants can significantly enhance your quality of life, restoring the ability to smile with confidence.
+      Dental implants can significantly enhance your quality of life, restoring the ability to smile with confidence.
 Experience the transformation today - schedule a consultation with Sparkle dental implant clinic to discover how dental implants can revitalize your smile and oral health.
     imageUrl: img/dental_implants_600.jpg
   - heading: Root Canal Treatment -  Pain Relief with Tooth Preservation for all ages
     text: >